 The most important difference is that cryptocurrencies are decentralized.
 No single institution controls the bitcoin network.
 It is maintained by a group of volunteer coders, and run by an open network of dedicated computers spread around the world.
 With bitcoin, the integrity of the transactions are maintained by a distributed and open network.
 Fiat currencies (dollars, euros, yen, etc.) have an unlimited supply and central banks can quite literally print as much or as little as they wish.

 With bitcoin and many altcoins the supply is tightly controlled by the underlying algorithm and therefore has finite values – With bitcoin for example, a small number are released every hour, and will continue at a diminishing rate until a maximum of 21 million has been reached – with the final bitcoin not expected to be mined until the year 2140!
-This makes bitcoin and other altcoins an appealing asset – if the demand grows and the supply always remains the same, the value will increase for many of these cryptocurrencies that are trading on the market today – Ethereum, Litecoin, Bitcoin Gold, Grin, Monero, etc.
+This makes bitcoin and other altcoins an appealing asset – if the demand grows and the supply always remains the same, the value will increase for many of these cryptocurrencies that are trading on the market today – Ether, Litecoin, Bitcoin Gold, Grin, Monero, etc.

 Can you start mining for cryptocurrency?
 Is it worth your time to start in 2020?

 The good news is there are a few ways to get involved today!
 It really isn’t that difficult to begin mining or investing in a variety of different cryptocurrencies.
 If you are seeking professional cryptocurrency consultation please send us a message, but for the purposes of this article I’ll start by saying that if you do not have a dedicated ASIC miner (application-specific integrated circuit) and access to low-cost electricity – bitcoin in particular is almost certainly no longer worth your time to mine from home.
-However, these days you can utilize newer generation video cards to mine for a variety of other cryptocurrencies (Ethereum, Litecoin, Bitcoin Gold, Monero, and many others).
+However, these days you can utilize newer generation video cards to mine for a variety of other cryptocurrencies (Ether, Litecoin, Bitcoin Gold, Monero, and many others).
 If you asked somebody in 2008 if they thought mining bitcoin was worth it most people would have said no – and many of them still regret their decision to not mine or invest in bitcoin in the early days!
 With that said, mining for altcoins in 2020 is definitely worth your time.
 So long as you have a decent video card and access to reasonable electricity rates you can get started today!
 There are many calculators out there to determine if your energy costs and mining capabilities are profitable, but keep in mind that any of these cryptocurrencies can fluctuate one day from the next!
 You must acknowledge that the investment of electricity may appear to show you in the negative on these calculators, however, if any of the coins you are mining gain value in a manner like bitcoin did…your investment might pay off!!!!

 You need a secure wallet to hold cryptocurrencies